-On December 3, 2013, Almonty announced that it intends to commence with a Normal Course Issuer Bid (the "Bid").
+On December 20, 2013, Almonty commenced a Normal Course Issuer Bid (the "Bid") in accordance with the rules of the TSXV.
 The Company intends to purchase, from time to time, as it considers advisable, up to 901,627 common shares (which is equal to 2.4% of the outstanding common shares) on the open market through the facilities of the TSXV.
 The price that Almonty will pay for any common share under the Bid will be the prevailing market price on the TSXV at the time of such purchase.
 Common shares acquired under the Bid will be subsequently cancelled.
-Almonty currently has 37,044,389 common shares outstanding.
-The Company has appointed Jennings Capital Inc. to conduct the Bid on its behalf.
+Almonty currently has 37,022,389 common shares outstanding after repurchasing and cancelling 22,000 shares under the Bid up to the date of this MD&A. The Company has appointed Jennings Capital Inc. to conduct the Bid on its behalf.

-The Bid is expected to commence on December 20, 2013 and will terminate on December 19, 2014 or such earlier time as the Bid is completed or terminated at the option of Almonty.
+The Bid will terminate on December 19, 2014 or such earlier time as the Bid is completed or terminated at the option of Almonty.
 A copy of the Form 5G - Notice of Intention to make a Normal Course Issuer Bid filed by the Company with the TSXV can be obtained from the Company upon request without charge.